About this Artist

-For more than three decades, JEAN-YVES THIBAUDET has performed world-wide, recorded over 50 albums, and built a reputation as one of today’s finest pianists.
-He plays a range of solo, chamber, and orchestral repertoire – from Beethoven through Liszt, Tchaikovsky, Grieg, and Saint-Saëns; to Ravel, Khachaturian and Gershwin; and to contemporary composers Qigang Chen and James MacMillan.
+For more than three decades, Jean-Yves Thibaudet has performed world-wide, recorded more than 50 albums, and built a reputation as one of today’s finest pianists.
+He plays a range of solo, chamber, and orchestral repertoire – from Beethoven through Liszt, Grieg, and Saint-Saëns; to Khachaturian and Gershwin, and to Olivier Messiaen, Qigang Chen, James MacMillan, Richard Dubugnon, and Aaron Zigman.

-Thibaudet has also had an impact on the world of fashion, film and philanthropy.
-This season he features Aaron Zigman’s soundtrack for Wakefield, a drama by Robin Swicord released in September 2016.
-He was soloist in Dario Marianelli’s award-winning scores for the films Atonement (which won an Oscar for Best Original Music Score) and Pride and Prejudice, and recorded Alexandre Desplat’s soundtrack for the 2012 film Extremely Loud & Incredibly Close.
+Thibaudet has also had an impact on the worlds of fashion, film, and philanthropy.
+He was soloist on Aaron Zigman’s score for Robin Swicord’s Wakefield; this was the first time that the composer had allowed a pianist other than himself to perform his film work.
+He was also soloist in Dario Marianelli’s award-winning scores for the films Atonement (which won an Oscar for Best Original Score) and Pride and Prejudice, as well as Alexandre Desplat’s soundtracks for the 2012 film Extremely Loud & Incredibly Close and Wes Anderson’s upcoming film The French Dispatch.
 He had a cameo in Bruce Beresford's film on Alma Mahler, Bride of the Wind, and his playing is showcased throughout.
-In 2004 he served as president of the prestigious charity auction Hospices de Beaune.
+In 2004 he served as president of the prestigious charity auction at the Hospices de Beaune.
 His concert wardrobe is designed by Dame Vivienne Westwood.